Qubit-compatible substrates with superconducting through-silicon vias: Conclusions

 Critical currents of the TSVs demonstrated here leave room for future improvement.
-The low switching currents in dc measurements, decaying microwave performance at modest excitation powers, the existence of outliers in the microwave measurements, and the dramatically lower performance of via-terminated samples all hint in the direction of weak spots in the titanium nitride film inside the vias.
-This may be due to roughness of the via walls or due to imperfect conformality of the plasma-enhanced ALD process, which could lead to different film quality and weaker superconductivity at the far end of the via.
-Both of these potential issues can be improved incrementally without drastic changes to the TSV structure.
+The low switching currents in dc measurements, the existence of outliers in the microwave measurements, and the dramatically lower performance of TSV-terminated resonators all hint in the direction of weak spots in the titanium nitride film inside the vias.
+This may be due to roughness of the via walls or due to imperfect conformality of the plasma-enhanced ALD process, which could lead to variation in film quality and weaker superconductivity at the far end of the via.
+Alternatively, the losses may be due to poor contact between the ALD titanium nitride and the sputtered titanium nitride in the electrode layer.
+These potential issues can be improved without drastic changes to the TSV structure.
+Together with additional patterning of the back side metallization, improving critical currents to the mA range would make the TSVs applicable to flux line routing.
+The low critical currents observed here limit the applications to grounding, charge excitation lines, and readout lines.
 Other possible future improvements include increasing the aspect ratio of the vias or reducing the thickness of the wafers, which would both lead to smaller diameter vias.
 Smaller diameter vias increase integration density and would improve the mechanical stability of the membranes covering the TSVs.